cardinal252/Modular-Sitecore/Readme.md

 Build - This contains scripts to specifically help with automating the generation of the site for developers or the build server.

 ### Delivery

-* NO 2 modules can ever deliver the same file

 * All configuration should be set up for the deployment process - this usually means tokenised by default, developer configuration should be performed as patches as a rule